kushjjain/NFC3_FUTURE_FUSIONS/README.md

 We can design a web application with both staff and admin interfaces to create an interface for pet adoption platform with the mentioned features.
 ## Features

-- Adoption Likelihood Prediction Model:
+Adoption Likelihood Prediction Model:

-Utilizes machine learning model Random Forest to predict the percentage of the likelihood of a particular pet to be adopted based on features like weight, breed, health etc.
+Utilizes a Random Forest machine learning model to predict the likelihood of a pet being adopted based on features like weight, breed, health, etc.
+Separate Access for Admin and Normal Users:

+Distinct access levels for administrative functions and regular user activities.
+Reports and Analytics:

+Generates visualizations (charts) to analyze the relationship between various features and adoption likelihood for admin access.
+Offers insights into trends, management, and potential issues within the adoption process.
+Pet Management:

+Admins can add, update, and delete pet listings.
+Shelter Management:

+Admins can add and update shelter information.
-- Adoption Process:
+Adoption Process:

-Monitors the adoption process by accessing the user's personality via a personality questionnaire and schedules an appointment with an adoption center.
+Monitors the adoption process through a personality questionnaire to assess user compatibility.
+Schedules appointments with adoption centers based on user responses.

-- Events and donations:
+Events and Donations:

-Users can register and participate in events and campaigns organized by the centers.
-Users can also donate to shelters and adoption centers.
+Enables users to register for and participate in events and campaigns organized by shelters.
-- Report and Analytics:

-Generates charts for different features and the relation between feature and adoption likelihood for the admin access.
-Provides insights into trends, management, and identified issues.
+Provides functionality for users to donate to shelters and adoption centers.
+User-Friendly Interface:

+Allows users to browse pets and view details, including adoption likelihood.
+Community Engagement Features:

+Supports community involvement through events and donation options.

 ## Technologies used